Panther II tank: Armour

 This upgrade to the Panther tank increased the thickness of the glacis plate from 80 mm to 100 mm, the side hull armour from 40 mm to 60 mm, and decreased the armour on the top hull from 40 mm to 30 mm.
 Production of the Panther II was slated to begin in September 1943.
 On 10 February 1943, Dr. Wiebecke (chief design engineer for Maschinenfabrik Augsburg-Nürnberg (M.A.N.) suggested thoroughly redesigning the Panther II and incorporating Tiger II components such as the steering gear, final drives, the suspension system and turret based on Eastern Front experience.
 The total weight would have increased to more than 50 tonnes.
 Another meeting on 17 February 1943 focused on sharing and standardising parts between the Tiger II and the Panther II, such as the transmission, all-steel 80-centimetre diameter road-wheels that only overlapped (as on the Tiger II) and not interleaved (as the original 'Schachtellaufwerk' road-wheel system used) and running gear.

 Turret

 The Panther II was to be fitted with a new turret, the Turm Panther 2 (German "schmale Blendenausführung" for "narrow aperture variant").
-For a long time, it was assumed that the Schmalturm was designed for the Panther II, but it was designed after the Panther II had been cancelled and was intended for the Panther Ausf.
-F.
+For a long time, it was assumed that the Schmalturm was designed for the Panther II.
+In fact, the turret was developed only after the Panther II project had been cancelled and was primarily intended for the Panther Ausf.
+F..

+Nevertheless, a later project initiated in December 1944 proposed mounting a modified narrow Panther turret, armed with the 8.8 cm KwK L/71 and fitted to an enlarged turret ring, on a standard-production Panther chassis.